dharmafly/noodle/README.md

 node-scrape-query-language
 ==========================

-nsql is a server which can be used to scrape pages from the client side browser.
+nsql is a server which can be used to scrape pages from a client side browser.
 It uses the jQuery query selector to extract information from web pages and returns the data in JSON.
-The server also supports JSONP (?callback=foo) format for making calls.
+The server supports JSONP (?callback=foo) and POST.

-In your call to the server you just specify the source `url`, the `selector`, and what you want to `extract`.
+In your call to the server you just specify your query(s) and recieve your data back in JSON.

 Features
 --------------